World TeamTennis: Teams, 1974–1978

 In 1974, Billie Jean King began the first WTT season by securing the professional women tennis players.
-Dr. Leonard Bloom, Arthur Ashe, and Wilt Chamberlain helped to secure the professional men tennis players.
+Arthur Ashe and Wilt Chamberlain helped to secure the professional men tennis players.
 Two WTT players, Connors and Goolagong, were not allowed to participate in the 1974 French Open due to their associations with WTT.
 Connors' exclusion from the French Open denied him the opportunity to become the first male player since Rod Laver to win all four Major singles titles in a calendar year.

 The league began play in May 1974, with George MacCall as Commissioner of the 16 teams, many with tennis-themed nicknames.
 The Eastern Division consisted of the Atlantic Section: Baltimore Banners, Boston Lobsters, New York Sets, Philadelphia Freedoms; and the Central Section: Cleveland Nets, Detroit Loves, Pittsburgh Triangles, Toronto-Buffalo Royals.
 The Western Division consisted of the Gulf Plains Section: Chicago Aces, Florida Flamingos, Houston E-Z Riders, Minnesota Buckskins; and the Pacific Section: Denver Racquets, Hawaii Leis, Los Angeles Strings, San Francisco Golden Gaters.

 Following the initial 1974 season several teams moved, folded, or failed to meet the financial requirements of the league, and the league also added one expansion team, the San Diego Friars.
 For the 1975 season World Team Tennis consisted of 10 teams, and it remained with that number of teams throughout the rest of the existence of the first league.

 The teams that played from 1974 to 1978 were: